lanl/bml/README.md

 # Citing #

+If you find this library useful, we encourage you to cite us.
+Our project has a citable DOI:

 [![DOI](https://zenodo.org/badge/20454/qmmd/bml.svg)](https://zenodo.org/badge/latestdoi/20454/qmmd/bml)

-If you find this library useful, we encourage you to cite us.
+with the following `bibtex` snipped:

     @misc{bml,
       url = {\url{https://qmmd.github.io}}